asap19-eureka-house-ad-green.png

 Share

-Change is never easy—but it is constant.
-Often, people resist accepting change for understandable reasons: they weren’t told about a change or the reasoning behind it.
-They weren’t asked for their input.
-They resent being asked to do things differently when “the old way” seems to work just fine.
-It is possible, however, to persuade others to accept change, more quickly and easily than you might expect.
-Here are some useful strategies for helping others accept change.
+Change is never easy, but it is constant.
+Often, people resist accepting change for understandable reasons.
+Maybe they weren’t told about a change or the reasoning behind it, they weren’t asked for their input, or they resent being asked to do things differently when “the old way” seems to work just fine.

-feel could be improved—and why?
-What problems might arise—why, and how might those issues be overcome?
+• Ask for specific critiques.
+For example: What processes within the change do others feel could be improved and why?
+What problems might arise, why, and how might those issues be overcome?

 • Understand others’ emotions.
 Are they anxious about doing a good job?
 Resentful that they didn’t see the change coming?
 Relieved because they believe the change will make their jobs easier?
 This knowledge should help you help them to accept the change.